Your baby's sweet smile is irresistible, but when whitish flakes suddenly appear on their scalp, you start to worry.

 - From the third month of life

-- the scales can be thick and crusty
+- The scales can be thick and crusty.

-- the scalp is often reddened
+- The scalp is often reddened.

 - Within the first month of life

-- the skin is slightly reddened
+- The skin is only slightly reddened.

 Cradle cap: